-- (a) A work schedule shall be made available two weeks in advance for the information of all scheduled employees.
-The work schedule shall contain the following information: - employee's name - days off - · start time and length of shift - (b) It is the Employer's responsibility to keep the work schedule up to date and to ensure that any changes are clearly noted and legible and that affected employees are notified of any changes. - (c) A copy of each original schedule and any changes will be kept and provided to the Union, upon request.
+(a) A work schedule shall be made available two weeks in advance for the information of all scheduled employees.
+It will be posted on an easily accessible bulletin board.
+The Table games work schedule may be posted in the manager's office.
+The work schedule shall contain the following information:

+- employee's name

+- days off

+- start time and length of shift

+(b) It is the Employer's responsibility to keep the work schedule up to date and to ensure that any changes are clearly noted and legible and that affected employees are notified of any changes.

+(c) A copy of each original schedule and any changes will be kept and provided to the Union, upon request.